-This results from the PFMEA and provides details on the various inspection methods which are in place to ensure that there is consistent delivery of products which meets the customer’s requirement.
+This results from the PFMEA and provides details on the various inspection methods which are in place to ensure that there is consistent delivery of products which meet the customer’s requirement.

 8. Measurement System Analysis (MSA)

-This is a study which incorporates the Gage Repeatability and Reproducibility (GR&R) study on the equipment used for measurement during the control checks on quality and assembly.
+This is a study that incorporates the Gage Repeatability and Reproducibility (GR&R) study on the equipment used for measurement during the control checks on quality and assembly.

 9. Dimensional Results